 - identifying the issues through a 'drop-in' event in August 2019; - a parish questionnaire conducted in October/November 2019 with 29 main questions and many sub-questions making a total of 222, which was completed by 201 respondents from 174 households (a 69% response rate of households); - COVID19 lock-down measures hampered consultations but the results of the questionnaire were given to villagers in a drop-in presentation in September 2020; - a meeting was held to present the first Regulation 14 submission 11 December 2021; - the Neighbourhood Plan has been informed by extensive enquiries to identify the economic, social and environmental context.
 Regard has also been had to relevant National and District plans, policies, strategies and reports.
 The main sources are listed in Appendix 3; - a second Regulation 14 submission was prepared and publicised to ensure that the new Design Guidance and Codes document prepared by AECOM was fully consulted upon; - a Regulation 16 submission was produced for Cotswold District Council to carry out this consultation.
-This was completed and representations received; - an Independent Examiner was appointed and reported back on 4th December 2023; - this issue has taken on the modifications requested by the Independent Examiner and represents the draft that is the subject of the referendum to be held on whether parishioners of Down Ampney wish to proceed to having the plan "made" as a planning document.
+This was completed and representations received; - an Independent Examiner was appointed and reported back on 4th December 2023; - The modifications requested by the Independent Examiner were made; - Cotswold District Council approved on 14th December 2023 that the draft Plan should go to referendum; - the referendum was held on 29th February 2024; the results were 217 in favour of the Plan with 10 against with a turnout of 48% of the electorate; - The formal decision to "make" the Plan was decided by the Cotswold District Council on 6th March 2024.